MathewT/aws-certified-developer/IAM/IAM.md

 A group is a collection of users under one set of permissions.

+## Policy Documents
+1. A document in JSON format in which you define the permissions of a role
+1. The policy document is the basic tool for granting permissions in IAM
+1. Policy documents can be applied to users, groups or roles individually
+1. Policy documents are JSON documents and are a key value pair.
+Attribute/value

+**Example policy document:**

+{ "Version": "2012-10-17",
+  "Statement": {
+    "Effect": "Allow",
+    "Action": "dynamodb:*",
+    "Resource": "arn:aws:dynamodb:us-west-2: 123456789012: table/Books"
+  }
+}

+This policy grants permission to perform all DynamoDB operations on the Books table in the specified account.

 ## Roles
 1. A role is an AWS identity with permission policies that determine what the identity can and cannot do in AWS